 6. Adraga Beach

-Best beach for sunsets
+Best for sunsets

 Local tip: If you’re just here for the romantic setting, take in the views at dinner for two at beachside Restaurante Adraga.